-Doxxers expose your personal details to intimidate, humiliate, and disrupt your life — are you at risk of this rising cybersecurity threat?
+Doxxers expose your personal details to intimidate, humiliate, and disrupt your life.
+Learn if you are at risk of this rising cybersecurity threat.

 What does doxing mean?
 Doxing is the act of releasing identifying information on someone, typically with malicious intent.
 The term doxxing is a shortened form of the phrase “dropping dox,” where dox is slang for documents.
 To avoid confusion, note that there are two different spellings of this term: doxing and doxxing.
 Both are correct, and we’ll use both in our guide.